 When I started blogging I networked with as many fellow bloggers as I could find.
 The industry was still relatively new, but there were really amazing people out there who I’ve continued friendships with for years.
 These members of my network face similar struggles, balance similar problems and connect me to solutions.
 Your network is one of your most powerful tools.

 4. Talk to Success Mavens

 Like building your network laterally, look for ways to connect with people longitudinally as well.
 Who is successful in the industry you want to explore?
 Who’s doing your dream job and doing it well?
 Reach out to them and find out how they got there.

 Now, I can’t guarantee Martha Stewart will answer your fan mail or Oprah will become your life coach.
 What I do know is there are many experts out there who are happy to share their advice with others.
 If you can’t reach the person at the very top of your industry, connect with someone who’s a few steps ahead and knows their way around their business.
 If you don’t hear back from one professional, reach out to another.

 Read the books authored by your favorite business experts, too.
 Many authors distill their wisdom into their written work because they want to share their secrets and guidance.
 Not only are these works chock full of great advice, but their often very inspirational and motivating.
 Believe me, when you start reading, you’ll feel ready to seize the opportunity!
-If you’re looking for great selections, check out the books in the Living Well Shop.
+If you’re looking for great selections, check out the books in the Amazon Shop.
 I’ve compiled works by several of my own personal business heroes.